Bruceforce/vaultwarden-backup/README.md

 A simple cron powered backup image for [vaultwarden](https://github.com/dani-garcia/vaultwarden).

-:warning: Since Bitwarden_RS has been [renamed](https://github.com/dani-garcia/vaultwarden/discussions/1642#discussion-3344543) to Vaultwarden I also renamend this project to vaultwarden-backup.
-I will continue pushing the Image also to the old Docker repository for convenience.
-However you should also switch to the new Docker repository <https://hub.docker.com/r/bruceforce/vaultwarden-backup> if you find some time.
-To do so just replace the `bruceforce/bw_backup` image by `bruceforce/vaultwarden-backup`.

 ## Why vaultwarden-backup?

 You might ask yourself "Why should I use a container for backing up my vaultwarden files if I can just include them in my regular backup?".
 One caveat of using regular backup software for database is, that you shoud always stop your database server before you make a backup or you will risk data loss.
 To prevent this a proper backup command for your database should be used.